Rahul-98a/Full-Duplex-Chat/README.md

 1. First run the server: python3 chatServerDuplex.py

-2. After the server is running, run the client: python3 chatClientDuplex.py
+2. After the server is running, run the client in a seperate terminal: python3 chatClientDuplex.py